SeleniumHQ/docker-selenium/StandaloneChromeDebug/README.md

 ### Chat Room

 The best place to ask for help is the user group (because they also keep the information accessible for others to read in the future).
 However, if you have a very important (or too simple) issue that needs a solution ASAP, you can always enter the IRC chat room.
-You might just find someone ready to help on `#selenium` at [Freenode](https://freenode.net/).
+You might just find someone ready to help on `#selenium` at [Freenode](https://freenode.net/) or [SeleniumHQ Slack](https://seleniumhq.herokuapp.com/)

 ### Issues

 If you have any problems with or questions about this image, please contact us through a [Github issue](https://github.com/SeleniumHQ/docker-selenium/issues).
-If you have any problems with or questions about Selenium, please contact us through Selenium's [Bug Tracker](https://code.google.com/p/selenium/issues/list).
+If you have any problems with or questions about Selenium, please contact us through Selenium's [Bug Tracker](https://github.com/SeleniumHQ/selenium/issues).

 ## Contributing